fwhaslam/RobotMinds/src/main/python/rules/README.md

 Step One / v1: land and sea = generate a map similar to old school strategy maps,
     with just two types of terrain.
 The rules specify the ratios I want to see, and the amount of 'surface' (eg. coastline )

+v2: side step, simplifying to a single 'land ratio' value,
+    and a random grid for input.
+The goal is to make sure that the ratio of produced land vs sea matches the ratio.